kaiks/Frester/README.md

 Field 1 and field 2 are used as either a question or an answer: if field 2 is randomly picked as the question, field 1 will be the answer.

-A comment is displayed after the user has decided to checkhis answer on the lower left region of the window.
+A comment is displayed after the user has decided to check his answer on the lower left region of the window.